vedantkarle/DSA-Javascript/README.md

 ### Look Back and Refactor

-#### Write a function which takes in a string and returns counts of each character in the string.
+#### Q.Write a function which takes in a string and returns counts of each character in the string.

 ##### SOLN :